bpucker/MybMonday/README.md

+### (33) Brown planthopper resistance ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** OsMYB30 confers brown planthopper (BPH) resistance to rice plants through activation of PALs in response to BPH feeding.
+This increases the content of salicylic acid and lignin #MybMonday (details: )

+[He et al., 2019](https://www.pnas.org/content/117/1/271) identified a MYB transcription factor that confers brown planthopper (BPH) resistance to rice.
+BPH is one of the most destructive insects that damage rice by sucking sap from the phloem.
+It can also transmit viral diseases: rice grassy stunt and rugged stunt.
+Several NBS-LRR resistance genes have been identified.
+It is known that lignin, salicylic acid, and polyphenols in general have a protective effect against insects.
+Enhancing the cell wall appears as an important mechanism to protect against insects.
+Gene expression between pools of BPH susceptible and resistant plants were compared and revealed PALs as a good candidate (OsPAL6,OsPAL8).
+Overexpression of these PALs confered resistance to a susceptible accession.
+T-DNA knock-out of OsMYB30 resulted in a BPH susceptible line.
+The BPH feeding activates the expression of this MYB which activates the expression of a PAL (first step in general phenylpropanoid pathway).

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]MYB_Monday)